J0nasW/BA/README.md

 * [OpenAI Gym and Roboschool](https://gym.openai.com/)

 ---
+#### Update Mi., 01.08.2018
+* Merged NeuralCircuit_v2 into master-Branch and did some Debugging
+* Finally switched to Python3 in order to use tensorflow for my next projects
+* More Error-Debugging and logically thinking about the odd behaviour.
+Maybe I figure it out in the next days.

 #### Update Di.
 31.07.2018
 * Created a new Feature-Branch "NeuralCircuit_v2" - rather a Version 2 of my original neural Circuit with many improvements - still trying to figure out this odd "LEFT, RIGHT, LEFT, ..." - Behaviour
 * Added Runtimes to calculate how long the trainings will take - need to get some kind of cloud support :)